pnuehrenberg/vassi/docs/source/2_example_datasets.rst

 You will find the converted dataset in the output directory with :code:`train` and :code:`test` subdirectories, containing the converted trajectories and annotations for the train and test data, respectively.

-For convinience, we also provide a `script to download <https://github.com/pnuehrenberg/vassi/blob/main/examples/CALMS21/scripts/download_calms21_dataset.py>`_ (and optionally convert) this dataset directly:
+For convenience, we also provide a `script to download <https://github.com/pnuehrenberg/vassi/blob/main/examples/CALMS21/scripts/download_calms21_dataset.py>`_ (and optionally convert) this dataset directly:

 .. code-block:: bash